letzya/tyk-docs/tyk-docs/content/tyk-self-managed.md

 ```console
 ./tyk-analytics migrate-sql
 ```
-You will see output listing the transfer of each database table.
+You will see an output listing the transfer of each database table.
 For example: `Migrating 'tyk_apis' collection.
 Records found: 7`.

 4. You can now remove your `mongo_url` (or `TYK_DB_MONGOURL` environment variable) from your `tyk-analytics.conf`
 5. Restart your Tyk Dashboard

 ##### PostgreSQL Sizing Guidelines

 The aggregate record size depends on the number of APIs and Keys you have.
-Each counter size ~50b, and every aggregated value has its own counter.
+Each counter size is ~50b, and every aggregated value has its own counter.

 So an hourly aggregate record is computed like this: 50 * active_apis + 50 * api_versions + 50 * active_api_keys  + 50 * oauth_keys, etc.